-The VPN client is like the Big Bang for your VPN connection.
+The VPN client is like the Big Bang for your VPN encrypted tunnel.
 It all starts with you enabling a VPN connection via a VPN app.

-The encryption in a VPN connection for your ISP is like the holy water for a vampire, as the encryption is able to keep away all the prying eyes looking to monitor your data.
+The encryption in a VPN connection for your ISP is like the holy water for a vampire, as the encryption can keep away all the prying eyes looking to monitor your data.

-As soon as the VPN server received the encrypted data, it starts to decrypt it (unwrap it), so it can send it forward to the desired destination on the web.
+As soon as the VPN server received the encrypted data, it starts to decrypt it (unwrap it) to send it forward to the desired destination on the web.

 Of course, this process is reversible, as the VPN server processes all the data received from the web.

-The cherry on top of the pie is the fact that you are able to bypass restrictions because of the VPN server.
-During the whole process, the server assigns you a new IP address, based on the server’s location.
+The cherry on top of the pie is that you can bypass restrictions because of the VPN server.
+During the whole process, the server assigns you a new IP address based on the server’s location.

-So, if your real location is the USA, by connecting to a Romanian server, you will automatically get a Romanian IP address.
+If your real location is the USA, you will automatically get a Romanian IP address by connecting to a Romanian server.